-The Bachelor of Science in Interdisciplinary Studies in Economics and Mathematics at Bucknell University was developed jointly by the Department of Mathematics and the Department of Economics.
+The Bachelor of Science in Mathematical Economics at Bucknell University was developed jointly by the Department of Mathematics and the Department of Economics.
 It is a coordinated curriculum that incorporates economics, mathematics, and statistics to provide the strong foundations that offer students both the intellectual and the quantitative skills to grapple with questions at the interface of these two disciplines.

 Students interested in economics and mathematics could also consider a double major in economics and mathematics within the B.A. degree program, or combine a B.A. in one of these disciplines with an academic minor in the other.
-Students who plan to attend graduate school in economics might consider the Interdisciplinary Studies in Economics and Mathematics major, focusing on the theoretical track, and add MATH 304 Statistical Inference Theory.
+Students who plan to attend graduate school in economics might consider the Mathematical Economics major, focusing on the theoretical track, and add MATH 304 Statistical Inference Theory.
 Students undecided among these options are encouraged to contact a member of the coordinating committee.